Indiana University Robert H. McKinney School of Law, J.D., 1981, summa cum laude,

 Indiana University, B.A., 1977, with honors

 From his 21 years of experience doing documentation work as in-house counsel at a major regional bank, Brandt has a first-hand appreciation of the issues his banking clients face in the loan approval process and getting the deal documented and closed.
-Brandt is a member of the firm’s Banking & Financial Institutions Practice Group, with an emphasis on providing legal services to our financial institution clients in the structuring and documentation of commercial and real estate loans.
+Brandt is a member of the firm’s Bankruptcy and Creditors’ Rights Practice Group, with an emphasis on providing legal services to our financial institution clients in the structuring and documentation of commercial and real estate loans.
+Brandt also handles commercial litigation matters in connection with his practice.

 Brandt has lived in the "trenches” with his banking clients through the ups and downs of the credit cycles over the years.
 As in-house counsel during the past financial crisis, Brandt worked with outside counsel to maximize the recovery on distressed real estate debt in the national markets, including Florida, Indiana, Illinois, Kentucky, Ohio, and the Missouri market in St. Louis.